taskrabbit/lamezor_status_check/README.md

 ## To use
 - Create a new webhook in your project pointing at `https://lamezor-status-check.herokuapp.com/pull_request_event` using the `www-form-urlencoded` data type.
 - Choose to Send `The induvidual event: pull request`
+- In your repository, be sure to protect the branch you care about, and then enforce that this check (lamezor) is in play

 ## Install
 - `bundle install`